-No. 5: They're Unique to Your Organization
+5. They are Unique to Your Organization

 When possible, employee engagement surveys should be customized to include questions that fit the unique needs of your organization.
 An example might be including questions about change management if you're a fast-growing organization.
 Doing so ensures your data is valuable and relevant.